BenLauwens/ThinkJulia.jl/docs/src/chap14.md

 One of the simplest ways for programs to maintain their data is by reading and writing text files.
 We have already seen programs that read text files; in this chapter we will see programs that write them.

 An alternative is to store the state of the program in a database.
-In this chapter I will present a simple database and a module, `JLD2`, that makes it easy to store program data.
+In this chapter I will also present how to use a simple database.

 ## Reading and writing